medic/cht-docs/content/en/hosting/kubernetes-vs-docker.md

 The main components of a Kubernetes deployment include:

-* A single pod for each couchDB instance.
+* A pod for each CouchDB instance.
-* A CHT api pod.
+* A CHT API pod.
 * A CHT HAProxy Healthcheck pod.
 * A CHT HAProxy pod.
-* Upgrade service pod.
+* Upgrade Service pod.
 * CHT-Sentinel pod.

 The typical k8s CHT installation uses a number of API Resources as shown below.